lineageos4microg/docker-lineage-cicd/README.md

 - At least 6GB RAM ( Higher is better )
 - At least 200GB HDD Space ( Higher is better )

+### Android propretary binaries

+By default when you build Android from scratch you need to pull the Binaries of your interested device via ADB.
+Although via this Docker is not possible to do so ( would imply having all the devices connected to that machine and ideally know how to switch from one to the other before pulling ).
+Therefore, I highly suggest to download this manifest ( https://github.com/TheMuppets/manifests ) inside your mapped `/srv/local_manifests` folder.

 ## How it works

 This docker will autobuild any device list given for a specified branch every midnight at 02:00 UTC.
 In the end, any built ZIP will be moved to the relative volume mapped directory to `/srv/zips`.